-Minnesota Installed Solar Panels on Two Large Crops.
+Minnesota Installed Solar Panels on Two Large Fields.
 Five Years Later, They’re a Haven for Bees

 The agrivoltaic systems created pesticide-free zones, leading to the repopulation of the fields with bees.